Admissions

 Students who thrive at Red Oak have age-appropriate independence skills, are curious learners in a classroom setting, can “roll with it” when plans change, enjoy being outdoors, play without requiring adult supervision, have a desire to develop social relationships with peers and can participate meaningfully in a general education curriculum.

-Students may struggle at Red Oak if they need extra support with transitions, dislike wearing winter/rain gear, thrive with a high level of structure and a consistent routine, become anxious in crowded/chaotic situations, don’t get along with same-age peers, exhibit impulsive behaviors or have a learning disability that requires a high level of intervention.
-(Students in this “middle” category may also thrive at Red Oak, but will likely require outside professional support, a strong home support system and a willingness to try new strategies.)
+Students may have some struggles at Red Oak if they need extra support with transitions, dislike wearing winter/rain gear, thrive with a high level of structure and a consistent routine, become anxious in crowded/chaotic situations, don’t get along with same-age peers, exhibit impulsive behaviors or have a learning disability that requires a high level of intervention.
+Students in this category may also thrive at Red Oak, but will likely require outside professional support, a strong home support system and a willingness to try new strategies.

 Equity and Inclusivity